RetroPie/RetroPie-Docs/docs/Logitech-controllers.md

 ~~~

 #### 310 Disconnecting Issue

-You may or may not experience an issue where, after loading a rom, the controller is no longer responsive.
-Assuming it's set up as this wiki describes, you will need to press the right shoulder or trigger button.
-For me this works by pressing what was called the R1 button on the psx.
+You may or may not experience an issue where, after loading a ROM, the controller is no longer responsive.
+Assuming it's set up as this page, press the right shoulder or trigger button to resolve this.
+For me this works by pressing what was called the R1 button on the PSX.

-You can read a little bit more about it [here](https://www.reddit.com/r/RetroPie/comments/3yh7o3/pi_zero_latest_retropie_logitech_f310/).
+This appears to be a firmware issue as described [here](https://www.reddit.com/r/RetroPie/comments/3yh7o3/pi_zero_latest_retropie_logitech_f310/).

+#### L2/R2 Top Triggers

+**This is no longer an issue as of RetroPie 4.0**, as the analog triggers register as buttons.

+The "left top" (L2) and "right top" (R2) triggers can be tricky to get right.
+If you press and release the trigger quickly, you may configure the negative (outward) axis, which is wrong.
+When this occurs, RetroArch emulators will need the L2/R2 buttons to be pressed once before registering any other input.
+If you see "left top" as **-2** and/or "right top" as **-5** then the axis is configured incorrectly.

+If this happens, complete the rest of the EmulationStation controller setup, but don't press OK at the end.
+Instead, go back up with the D-Pad and re-configure the "left top" and "right top" controls, this time pressing the trigger inwards more slowly.
+If done right, "left top" will be the **+2** axis and "right top" will be the **+5** axis.
+This is the correct configuration.